minos-computing/minos-computing.github.io/tutorials/ppopp21/nvdla/Readme.md

 ./launch_mcl_sched.sh
 ```
 This script ensures MCL_SCHED is launched with the appropriate POCL environment variables so the the scheduler can discover the NVDLA emulators.
-e.g. POCL_DEVICES="nvdlaem" POCL_NVDLAEMU0_PARAMETERS="127.0.0.1:6000"  (the actual values will be set according to number of emulator instances launched)
+e.g. POCL_DEVICES='nvdlaem' POCL_NVDLAEMU0_PARAMETERS='127.0.0.1:6000'  (the actual values will be set according to number of emulator instances launched)
 The scheduler gets launched in the background (so no need for a new terminal)

 ## Execute the test